gunaprsd/gunaprsd.github.io/_posts/2020-05-30-retirement-savings.md

 in order to break even.
 In other words, you will not be hurt more than "not saving for retirement using these accounts" if you withdraw your money prematurely after it has grown to $\frac{10t}{10t-1}$ in your traditional 401(k) or IRA account.

-For a Roth 401(k) or IRA, there is no break-even never occurs since
+For a Roth 401(k) or IRA, there is no break-even since

 $$(1 + 0.9 * (1-t) * g) * (1-t) * y  \not\geq (1 + (1-t) * g) * (1-t) * y$$

+This means, Roth gives you much less flexibility with clearing up your account.
+However, Roth gives you more flexibility with moving a portion of your money.
+Specifically, you are free to withdraw your contributions (not the earnings) that are 5-years old, tax and penalty-free anytime.